Blameless retrospective template: learning and growing without blame

 The 4 questions that are asked in the blameless retrospective:

-- Cause: What has led to this problem?
+• Cause: What led to this problem?

-- Risk minimization: What steps can we take to prevent similar problems in the future?
+• Risk Minimization: What steps can we take to prevent similar problems in the future?

 If you want to try this retrospective or any of 50+ other templates for free, you can do so in our agile team continuous improvement tool: